jvsmatos/todo-list/README.md

 - **Delete Tasks** – Remove tasks from the list.
 - **Persistent Data** – Tasks are saved in **localStorage**, so they persist even after a page refresh.
 - **Responsive Design** – The UI adapts to both mobile and desktop screens.
+- **Drag-and-Drop Reordering – Users can reorder tasks by dragging and dropping them, improving task management flexibility.
+- **Toast Notifications – Users receive visual feedback for actions like adding and deleting tasks, making the interface more interactive and user-friendly.

 ---